Community Engagement Forum

 If you are interested in a certain topic to be discussed at a Community Engagement Forum, or have additional questions, please contact:

-Graduate Assistant for Service-Learning & Civic Engagement
+Hailey Goplen, Assistant Director for Service-Learning and Civic Engagement